jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 For example, I can't lie to you about starting this book in September 2019.
 It's all recorded by GitHub's "version control" system.
 Meaning, every day, I've uploaded the latest draft to a computer that timestamps everything.
 You can see all the versions if you want.

-Open information makes lying to you and myself so much harder.
+Open information makes lying to you, and myself, so much harder.

 In my experience (and this is after processing 10,000 insurance claims), the vast majority of people just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes regular folk lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
-Mainly because it makes cheating (on both sides) too hard for most people to bother with.
+Mainly because it makes cheating (on both sides) too hard to bother with.

-People working for apparently unselfish reasons is not new.
-Early America was blessed with communal barn-raising, quilting societies, and fraternal associations who governed themselves in a Main Street economy.
+People working together is nothing new.
+Early America was blessed with communal barn-raising, quilting societies, and fraternal associations.
+They governed themselves in a Main Street economy.
 Open-source software and mass-collaboration simply adopt the same incentives.
 Because once our basic necessities are met, most people want to improve their craft, gain the respect of their peers, and pass-on their knowledge.

 Open-source hero Linus Torvalds explained it by pointing out, "Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers."
 Torvalds concludes, "What astonishes so many people is that the open-source model actually works."